FilipaRamos/Breakthrough-Graphic-Interface/README.md

 # Breakthrough-Graphic-Interface

-Graphic interface for the game Breakthrough developed in PROLOG by [Pedro Castro](https://github.com/F0lha).
+Graphic interface for the game [Breakthrough](https://en.wikipedia.org/wiki/Breakthrough_(board_game)) developed in PROLOG by [Pedro Castro](https://github.com/F0lha).
 The communication between languages was achieved through sockets.
-The graphic interface is a WebGL based software using JavaScript and xml for scene definition and rendering.
+The graphic interface is a WebGL based software using JavaScript and XML for scene definition and rendering.

 ## Rules of the Game